 Sit with a straight spine when you do this.
 Practice at night or in the morning (just before/after sleep).
 Eliminate any doubts, if they come to you.
 Repeat this practice often.
 Combine with meditation or an affirmation (e.g. “I am courageous; I am strong,” or to borrow from Ali, “I am the greatest!”).

 Visualization is as powerful as the real thing since you are giving brain a new reality, and it is unable to tell the difference between something real or imagined.

-Meditation is a great stress reliever, and as noted above if the brain and body is stressed new neural pathways can’t be formed.
+Meditation is a great stress reliever, and as noted above if the brain and body is stressed, new neural pathways can’t be formed.
 It is known to reduce stress and cortisol and boost the immune system.
-Taking time to pause helps our bring to grow, improve our creativity, improve our mental flexibility and make neural pathway changes.
+Taking time to pause helps our brain to grow, improve our creativity, improve our mental flexibility and make neural pathway changes.